-Membership is open to persons without regard to race, color, sex, religion, national origin or sexual orientation.
+Membership is open to persons without regard to race, color, religion, national origin, gender identity or sexual orientation.
 Membership is limited to persons who have attained the age of twenty one (21).
 Membership shall become effective upon the submission of a written and signed membership application accompanied by appropriate membership dues.

 The Board will annually determine the amount of membership dues.

 The Board of the Organization may terminate membership for inappropriate behavior.
 A majority vote of the Board will be required for this action.

 Subject to the provisions of the California Nonprofit Corporation Law, the activities and affairs of the Corporation shall be managed and all corporate powers shall be exercised by or under the direction of the Board.
 The Board may delegate the management of the day-to-day operation of the business of the Corporation to a Committee (however composed), or other person, provided that the activities and affairs of the Corporation shall be managed and all corporate powers shall be exercised under the ultimate direction of the Board.
 Without limiting the generality of the foregoing, the Directors shall have the following powers:

 A. To select or remove any Directors of the Corporation.
 Prescribe such powers and duties for them as may not be inconsistent with law, the Articles of Incorporation or these Bylaws.

 B. To conduct, manage, and control the affairs and business of the Corporation, and to make such rules and regulations therefore as are not inconsistent with law, with the Articles of Incorporation or these Bylaws.

 C. To adopt and make and use the Corporate Seal, if any, and to alter the form thereof from time to time as in their judgment they deem best, provided such seal shall, at all times, comply with the provisions of the law.